dotnet/docs/docs/csharp/programming-guide/concepts/async/asynchronous-programming-with-async-and-await.md

 ##  <a name="BKMK_APIAsyncMethods"></a> API Async Methods
  You might be wondering where to find methods such as `GetStringAsync` that support async programming.
 The  .NET Framework 4.5 or higher contains many members that work with `async` and `await`.
 You can recognize these members by the "Async" suffix that’s attached to the member name and a return type of <xref:System.Threading.Tasks.Task> or <xref:System.Threading.Tasks.Task%601>.
 For example, the `System.IO.Stream` class contains methods such as <xref:System.IO.Stream.CopyToAsync%2A>, <xref:System.IO.Stream.ReadAsync%2A>, and <xref:System.IO.Stream.WriteAsync%2A> alongside the synchronous methods <xref:System.IO.Stream.CopyTo%2A>, <xref:System.IO.Stream.Read%2A>, and <xref:System.IO.Stream.Write%2A>.

  The Windows Runtime also contains many methods that you can use with `async` and `await` in Windows apps.
-For more information and example methods, see [Quickstart: using the await operator for asynchronous programming](http://go.microsoft.com/fwlink/?LinkId=248545), [Asynchronous programming (Windows Store apps)](http://go.microsoft.com/fwlink/?LinkId=259592), and [WhenAny: Bridging between the .NET Framework and the Windows Runtime (C#)](../Topic/WhenAny:%20Bridging%20between%20the%20.NET%20Framework%20and%20the%20Windows%20Runtime%20\(C%23\).md).
+For more information and example methods, see [Quickstart: using the await operator for asynchronous programming](http://go.microsoft.com/fwlink/?LinkId=248545), [Asynchronous programming (Windows Store apps)](http://go.microsoft.com/fwlink/?LinkId=259592), and [WhenAny: Bridging between the .NET Framework and the Windows Runtime](https://msdn.microsoft.com/library/jj635140(v=vs.120).aspx).

 ##  <a name="BKMK_Threads"></a> Threads
  Async methods are intended to be non-blocking operations.
 An `await` expression in an async method doesn’t block the current thread while the awaited task is running.
 Instead, the expression signs up the rest of the method as a continuation and returns control to the caller of the async method.